Libor scandal: Can we ever trust bankers again?

 But Barclays Capital was at the heart of the Libor scandal.

 Last June, Barclays was fined £290m.
-The deputy governor of the Bank of England, Andrew Bailey, said: "The message that the authorities were giving to Barclays was that they had to face up to the full reality of the situation and that it was untenable to think they could go on with the same management, almost as if not much had happened."'No confidence'
+The deputy governor of the Bank of England, Andrew Bailey, said: "The message that the authorities were giving to Barclays was that they had to face up to the full reality of the situation and that it was untenable to think they could go on with the same management, almost as if not much had happened."